 The actions of the UN are based on the following principles:

 - all members must fulfill their Charter obligations;

 - international disputes are to be settled by peaceful means;

 - members may not use force or the threat of force against other members;

 - members must help the UN in any action it might take in accordance with the Charter;

 - the UN may not interfere in the domestic affairs of any state.

 Currently there are 193 Member States.
 Although UN Member States do not legislate in the manner of a national parliament through their actions and their votes, they help set international policy.

-The UN has six main bodies established by the Charter, namely:
+The UN has six main organs established by the Charter, namely:

 - The General Assembly